Key Breed Facts

 They tend to be a little wary and aloof around people they do not know, but rarely would a Catalan show any sort of aggressive behaviour towards strangers preferring to keep their distance until they get to know them.
 With this said, the Catalan is known to be a good watchdog being quick to let owners know when any strangers are about or if something suspicious is going on.

 They are a good choice for first time owners because they are intelligent, they are always eager and willing to learn which added to the fact these dogs pick things up very quickly makes them easy to train.
 With this said, Catalans excel at many canine sports which includes activities like agility.

-Catalans are never happier than when they know their place in the pack and who to look to for guidance and direction, but early socialisation is essential for these dogs and their training has to start early too.
+Catalans are never happier than when they know their place in the pack and who to look to for guidance and direction, but early socialisation is essential for these dogs and their training must start early too.
 They have a strong instinct to herd, protect and guard.
 They are courageous and charming characters to have around thanks to their loyalty and devotion to their families and people who take care of them.
 They are a good choice as family pets due to their kind natures and the fact they get on well with other animals paired to their devotion to children.
 In short, the Catalan is a highly adaptable dog but one that needs to know who is boss.

 The Catalan Sheepdog has always been a popular choice with families in their native land and as time goes by their reputation for being great around children has seen them becoming more popular here in the UK although their numbers still remain low.
 These dogs seem to have a real affinity with children and like being around them, although they can become a little over protective at times.
 As such, any interaction between a dog and the kids should always be supervised by an adult to ensure playtime stays nice and calm.